 Perky Blenders popped out of the woodwork a few years ago and the name must have something to do with it.
 Was it a clever marketing play on the popular Peaky Blinders?
 Or are the coffee blenders perky from the caffeine?
 I don’t know, but it’s clearly worked.

 I’ve never ordered coffee from their online shop but their cafes make a lovely flat white.
-I recently popped into their cafe on High Street Kensington and was served by great coffee by some first class baristas.
+I recently popped into their cafe on High Street Kensington as well as it was served great coffee by some first-class baristas.

 13. Terrone & Co

 Terrone coffee was founded by Edy Piro back in 2010.
 A passionate Italian who went on a mission to remove the stigma associated with dark roast Italian coffee, because of the bad rep it had built up.
 Edy went on to set up a coffee roastery and is now based in Tottenham Hale.

 Furthermore, they supply a wide range of cafes, shops, and people at home with their modern-day Italian Coffee.

 Pick up a bag and see what you think.

 The Gentleman Baristas sprang out of nowhere back in 2018 with the tagline ‘well-mannered coffee’.
 Like most coffee roasters the GB’s first established themselves with coffee shop outlets as well as now boast 9 sites across London town.
 Their coffee shops have a certain charm about them, with warm, cosy feels – perfect on a winter’s morning when you’re sheltering from the cold.

 Their impressive online shop is packed full of different blends as well as flavours to choose from, so get stuck in!